Brown-University-Library/geodata/README.md

 # GeoData@SciLi
-Project and open data repo for GeoData@SciLi
+This is the primary landing page for open data projects for GeoData@SciLi

-testing that Ethan can push changes